-- Meeting with the pupil - Loss of playtime (supervised) - In some circumstances we may move the child from the rest of the class until s/he calms down, and is in a position to work sensibly again with others.
-In this instance they would work in the Coordinators class - The class teacher may also contact a parent if there are real concerns about the behaviour or welfare of a child.
+- Meeting with the pupil - Loss of playtime (supervised) - In some circumstances we may move the child from the rest of the class until s/he calms down and is able to work sensibly again with others.
+In this instance they would work in the Key Stage Coordinators class - The class teacher may also contact a parent if there are real concerns about the behaviour or welfare of a child.